armory/docs/content/en/armory-cdaas/plugin-spinnaker.md

    {{< figure src="/images/deploy-engine/deploy-engine-accounts.png" alt="If the plugin is configured properly, you should see the target deployment account in the Account dropdown." >}}.

-## Use Project Aurora
+## Use the plugin

-Project Aurora provides the following pipeline stages that you can use to deploy your app:
+The plugin provides the following pipeline stages that you can use to deploy your app:

-* [Borealis Progressive Deployment YAML](#Armory CDaaS-progressive-deployment-yaml-stage): You create the Armory CDaaS deployment YAML configuration, so you have access to the full set of options for deploying your app to a single environment.
+* [Borealis Progressive Deployment YAML](#armory-cdaas-progressive-deployment-yaml-stage): You create the Armory CDaaS deployment YAML configuration, so you have access to the full set of options for deploying your app to a single environment.
 * [Kubernetes Progressive](#kubernetes-progressive-stage): This is a basic deployment stage with a limited set of options.
 Blue/green deployment is not supported in Early Access.

 ### Armory CDaaS Progressive Deployment YAML stage